TrebledJ/trebledj.github.io/content/posts/cybersec/attack-of-the-zip/2024-02-04-attack-of-the-zip.md

 - They also added a [test case against Zip Slip](https://github.com/juce-framework/JUCE/commit/2e874e80cba0152201aff6a4d0dc407997d10a7f#diff-16f78a017ef48e7154eac2ea6b3ee3d211fa508f5465db0c7f2667741ca00265R700).

-### Defaults

-While we're on the topic of software development, having sensible defaults in libraries and application goes a long way.
+And while we're on the topic of software development, having sensible defaults in libraries and application goes a long way.

 {% alert "success" %}
 6. Use defaults such as:

    - Don't follow symlink directories.^[There are other solutions as well.
-The `unzip` binary found on Unix systems handles this by deferring linkage until *all* files have been uncompressed.]
+The `unzip` binary found on Unix systems handles symlinks by deferring linkage until *all* files have been uncompressed.]
    - Don't overwrite files.
 You don't want your files wiped out, right?

     It's a good idea to keep these defaults, unless you really need these features, and you're confident with the level of risk you're dealing with.